Tepsi/TicTacToe/src/readme/readme.txt

 - ARCHITECTURE
 	OO solution
+	BOARD
+		has	fields

 - BACKLOG
 	- create Board

 - TEST CASES
-	- an empty board should have all fields empty	🛠
+	- an empty board should have all fields empty	✔